sarahachem/PrimerSampleApp/README.md

-This is a sample app to use the primer library and UI for payment tokenization.
+This is a sample app to use retrofit 2, kotlin and compose.
 To be able to use the app, you need to add a secure.properties file at the root of the project with the primer api key, in order to acquire a client token that gives you access to the primer API.
 The file should contain the following information: